-- present stream flows are normal to above normal relative to historical flows for the date
+- present stream flows are very high relative to historical flows for the date

-- snow depths are above the historical median for the date in much of central Minnesota, the Mississippi Headwaters and the Red River Valley.
-Snow depths are also above the historical median in southwest Minnesota.
+- snow depths are well above the historical median for the date in much of central Minnesota, the Mississippi Headwaters and the Red River Valley.
+Snow depths are also above the historical median along the Minnesota River.